gboes/gboes.github.io/tools/ereader.md

 description: This article describes how I use a Boox Max 3 ereader with Zotero for reading, annotating, and synchronizing a digital library of pdf and epub documents.
 The setup also works for distraction free writing and note taking, both by typing or longhand.
 ---

-# Like paper, but digital &ndash; an eInk solution for focused reading and writing
+# Like paper, but digital &mdash; an eInk solution for focused reading and writing

 > This little article describes how I use a Boox Max 3 in conjunction with Zotero for reading, annotating, and synchronizing a digital library (mostly pdfs).
 > TL;DR: For some years, I could not achieve an entirely digital workflow for reading and writing.
 Now I have moved to a setup centred around the Boox Max 3, and I am for the first time very happy with my solution.
 Things I like: less eyestrain, consistent digital annotations, fewer distractions, great mobility, being able to work outside, with much of the haptics of working on paper.
 The setup also has great potential for writing and note taking, both by longhand and typing.